pierre-24/cp2k-basis/docs/library_file_format.md

 # `library.h5` file format

 A library file is stored in the [HDF5 format](https://www.hdfgroup.org/solutions/hdf5/), which divide the data in groups (i.e., "folders") and datasets (i.e., "files"), the latter being array of data.
-Groups and datasets can present metadata.
+Groups and datasets can have attributes.

 The basis set library root contains at least two main (storage) groups: `basis_sets` and `pseudopotentials`.
 They are detailed below.

 ## The `basis_sets` group

-This group contains one subgroup per basis set (the `basis sey` group), for wich the name is the basis set name.
+This group contains one subgroup per basis set (the `basis set` group), for wich the name is the basis set name.
-In each `basis set` group, there is one subgroup for each atom (the `atomic basis set` group).
+In each `basis set` group, there is one subgroup for each atom (the `atomic bs` group).
+Finally, in that `atomic bs` subgroup, there is one `atomic bs variant` group for each variant.
 Thus, the following structure is valid:

 ```